Aircraft Activity and Noise at Palm Springs International Airport

 Is it accurate that Palm Springs International Airport is growing and how big will it get?

 Before the COVID-19 pandemic, the Palm Springs International Airport had grown over the previous decade.
 That growth is best identified in terms of airline passengers flying into and out of the airport.
 Prior to the pandemic, calendar year 2020 was forecast to be another record year with about 2.6 million passengers serviced through eleven airlines.
-Although passenger activity was growing, the actual number of aircraft flying into and out of the airport had remained relatively stagnant.
+Although passenger activity is growing, the actual number of aircraft flying into and out of the airport had remained relatively stagnant.
 This is because the airlines were operating with higher load factors (more passengers per aircraft) and increased size of aircraft from the 50-70 seat regional jets to the 130-150 seat medium jets.
 This resulted in fewer flights arriving and departing and less impact to surrounding communities.
-The following chart illustrates how over the period from 2013 to 2020, the total number of all aircraft (airlines + corporate + general aviation + military) has been trending.
+The following chart illustrates how over the period from 2015 to 2021, the total number of all aircraft operations (airlines + corporate + general aviation + military) has been trending.

 Why is it that we often hear news about the airport expansion?